Salutatorian Speech

 Life to us this evening is like a closed book.
 We hold the key that

-or not and until we reveal the secret that is on inside little will ever
+and until we reveal the secret that is on inside little will ever be known.

-No one can make our future for us we must make it for ourselves.
+one can make our future for us we must make it for ourselves.
+All of

-All of the promises of tonight will be realized if we light that divine
+the promises of tonight will be realized if we light that divine spark within

-spark within us, which God gave us.
-So we must push onward and upward
+us, which God gave us.
+So we must push onward and upward and face lifes

 Friends, Parents, Teachers, the Senior Class of 1938 extends to you a hearty